nesfit/ICS/Lectures/Lecture_02/Lecture.md

 * Each participant must have the `partial` declaration
 * Typically used in WPF, WinForms
   * one file is auto-generated
-  * one file is human edited
+  * one file is hand-edited

 ```C#
 partial class PaymentForm // In auto-generated file